AdarshAcharya5/MLP-Name-Generator/README.md

 # MLP-Name-Prediction
 An MLP model trained on a names dataset.
-A modified and more descriptive version of Andrej Karpathy's MLP from Makemore series.
+A modified and more descriptive / spaghettified version of Andrej Karpathy's MLP from Makemore series.